isomerpages/moe-jieminpri/_information/For Parents/Important Contacts and Resources.md

 <h5><a id="#Gate_Opening_Hours">Gate Opening Hours</a></h5>

-To better safeguard our pupils' safety and well-being, the opening hours of the respective gates are as follows.
-Visitors are requested to inform our security guards at the guard post.
+To better safeguard our pupils' safety and well-being, the opening hours of the respective gates are as follows. &nbsp;Visitors are requested to inform our security guards at the guard post.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}